Why the Fastest-Growing eCommerce Brands Are Choosing Next.js Storefronts on Spree

 The bottom line for your business: faster time to market, lower development costs, and a platform your team actually wants to work on.
 For a deeper look, see developer tools for eCommerce engineering productivity.

-Every business model, one platform — no re-platforming required
+Every business model, one platform: no re-platforming required

 Most eCommerce platforms do one thing well and charge you for plugins when you need anything else.
-Spree handles the complex scenarios natively — they are part of the core API-first, open-source eCommerce platform, not third-party add-ons that break on the next update.
+Spree handles the complex scenarios natively, they are part of the core API-first, open-source eCommerce platform, not third-party add-ons that break on the next update.

 You are running five brands across three countries?
-Each one gets its own storefront, its own branding, its own catalog — managed from a single admin dashboard.
-Localized pricing, translated content, region-specific tax and shipping rules — all built in.
+Each one gets its own storefront, its own branding, its own catalog, managed from a single admin dashboard.
+Localized pricing, translated content, region-specific tax and shipping rules.
+All built in.

 Your biggest B2B customer asks for wholesale pricing?
 You do not need a separate store.
 Turn on the B2B module and your wholesale buyers log in and see their negotiated prices.
 Their purchasing manager approves orders before they ship.
-The whole workflow just works.
+The workflow just works.

 You want to run percentage discounts, free shipping, buy-one-get-one, tiered pricing?
 Set it all up from the admin dashboard without touching code.